sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-1.md

 ## Task 1: Introduction

+This room is the first in a three-part series on Linux fundamentals.
 This room will have us:
-* Running our very first commands in an interactive Linux machine in our browser
+* Running our very first commands in an interactive Linux machine
 * Learning some essential commands used to interact with the file system
-* Learning how users and groups work on Linux (and what this means for us as penetration testers)
+* Learning how users and groups work on Linux (and why this is important for penetration testing)

 ## Task 2: A Bit of Background on Linux